xcomagent95/TrajectoryAnalysis2023/README.md

 3. R-tree (feature)

    The R-Tree is a data structure.
 It is a balanced index structure and contains every point of every trajectory.
+Every node is allowed to link to 2 - 5 child nodes.
+Every node contains a minimal bounding box of the point(s) that are linked with this node.

 ### 4.2 Region query